cs1302uga/cs1302-tutorials/refresher/variables.md

 In Java, the reference types ([§4.3](https://docs.oracle.com/javase/specs/jls/se8/html/jls-4.html#jls-4.3)) are class types, interface types, and array types.

-An **_object_** is just a collection of variables that are defined by a class.
+An **_object_** is really just a collection of variables that are defined by a class.
 It is not uncommon to descibe Java objects as dynamically constructed instances of a class.
 When an object is constructed, its collection of variables is stored contiguously in some location in memory, which we usually call the object's **_reference_**.
 This is important because, in Java, the possible values of a reference type are references to compatible objects (or `null`).
 For example, consider the following initialization: